 The two botanical zones overlap in a region known as the tree heath.The richest plant community in Shark Bay, tree heath features many rare and endangered species.

 Shark Bay has the largest and most diverse seagrass meadows on Earth.
 Covering some 4,000 km2, they underpin the Bay’s entire marine ecosystem.
 Learn more about the role of seagrasses here.

-For a fact sheet on Shark Bay's plant life click here.
+Fact sheet on Shark Bay's plant life.